ghostwan/Virtual-Deck-Of-Cards/README.md

 ### 3) Start node package

-in a console:
-- go to where you cloned the virtual deck
+in a terminal open where you cloned the virtual deck and then

 > npm start

+or the startup script

+> ./start.sh

 ### 4) Open a navigator

 > http://localhost:3000/

-Fro other computer on the local network use computer IP
+Use computer private ip to connect on local network from other computers.

-# How to deploy remotely
+# How to play remotely with your friends

-## Use Heroku
+## Deploy on Heroku

 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 It as a free plan enough for this app needs.

+**Warning Heroku free plan servers can idle after sometime which will result in a game loss!**

 https://www.heroku.com/